Admission Under Impaction

 This program's curriculum is designed to provide students with a strong theoretical and methodological foundation with specialization in one of the two thematic concentrations: Sociology of Health and Medicine; or Community Development and Social Change.
 Fieldwork placements provide direct and practical experience with local public and private agencies addressing community health and social justice issues.

 The graduate coordinator serves as the general advisor for all entering graduate students.
 Upon admission, students will be assigned to a faculty member for advising and mentoring.
 Students can elect to keep this faculty member or, in consultation with the graduate coordinator, choose another faculty advisor.
 The faculty advisor is responsible for assisting students in writing a Plan of Study, which outlines how individual students will fulfill the requirements of the program.
 Faculty advisors will also assist the student in selecting her/his thesis committee (two additional faculty members).
 Graduate thesis committees must be formed after completing a minimum of 12 units and before a maximum of 21 units.

-Students are urged to become acquainted with the general requirements of the University and the specific requirements of the department listed in this Catalog.
+Students may view the general requirements of the University and the specific requirements of the department listed in this catalog.
 Important supplementary information about the steps leading to the master’s degree in sociology is contained in the Handbook for Graduate Students, which is available on the University website at http://www.csulb.edu/divisions/aa/catalog/current/graduate_information/

 Consideration for admission requires submission of a program application and university application.
 Submit all program application materials to the Department of Sociology in one complete package.

 All students must complete a minimum of thirty (30) units of upper division and graduate level courses, of which twenty-four (24) must be at the 500/600 graduate level.
 A student’s program is outlined in the Plan of Study that must be developed in consultation with a sociology faculty advisor within the first 12 units at CSULB.